 The CIP is a planning tool.
 It also is a means to inform partners, District residents, and other interested parties as to the District's scope and priorities for its capital work over the planning period.
 A project's inclusion in the CIP does not mean that the project will be constructed, only that the District has identified it as an action that may be a cost-effective way for the District to achieve identified water resource goals.
 A project identified in the CIP always will need further review as to technical feasibility, cost and financing, consistency with local needs, and other policy considerations before a formal decision to proceed to construction is made.
 Section 3.5.5 describes the development

 Headwaters of Minnehaha Creek

-Excess nutrients

-Localized flooding

-Mostly degraded

-aquatic plant
+Excess nutrients Localized flooding Mostly degraded aquatic plant communities

-communities

-Degraded and

-disconnected

-corridors

-Altered wetlands

-Common carp

-Stormwater runoff

-Internal sediment
+Altered wetlands Common carp Stormwater runoff Internal sediment phosphorous loading management

-phosphorous

-loading

-Water quality from
+Water quality from upstream water bodies

-upstream water

-Wetland restoration

-Carp management
+Wetland restoration Carp management Stormwater

-Stormwater

-management

-Internal sediment

-phosphorous

-control

-Restoration of

-upstream water

-bodies